Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] You should create a deployment task and use the WhiteSource Bolt service.
 - [ ] You should create a build task and use the Chef service.
 - [ ] You should create a deployment task and use the Chef service.

-### You intend to make use of Azure Artifacts to share packages that you wrote, tested, validated, and deployed.
-You want to use a solitary feed to release several builds of each package.
-You have to make sure that the release of packages that are in development is restricted.
-Which of the following actions should you take?

-- [ ] You should make use of static code analysis.
-- [ ] You should make use of views.
-- [ ] You should make use of dynamic code analysis.
-- [x] You should make use of upstream sources.

 ### You are currently defining a release strategy for an app, named APP-01.
 The strategy should allow you to keep the time it takes to deploy new releases of the app to a minimum.
 The strategy should also allow you to roll back in the shortest time required.
 Which of the following is the release strategy you should use?